keyboardDrummer/typeless/README.md

 # Out of scope

+The following editor tooling features provided by the LSP protocol are not implemented:
-textdocument/implementation does not apply textdocument/declaration does not apply
+- textdocument/implementation does not apply
+- textdocument/declaration does not apply